-Fatality data are from the Census of Fatal Occupational Injuries Database, maintained and updated by the U.S. Bureau of Labor Statistics.
-The dashboard includes fatalities in both the private and public construction sectors between 2011 and 2019 and is organized by injury type and major subsector.
-Bar charts show fatality counts by year, and pie charts provide the fatality distribution by injury type or subsector for the year(s) selected.
+Fatality data are from the Census of Fatal Occupational Injuries Database, which is maintained and updated by the U.S. Bureau of Labor Statistics.
+The dashboard includes fatalities in both the private and public construction sectors and is organized by injury type and major subsector.
+Bar charts show fatality counts by year, and pie charts provide the fatality distribution by injury type or major subsector for the year(s) selected.

 Recommended Citation: CPWR-The Center for Construction Research and Training. .
 Construction Focus Four [dashboard].